Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 <a name="interstitial" />
 ##Interstitial Ads
 Interstitial Ads are full page ads, displayed before or after a certain content page or action, such as upon entering a stage, between stages, while waiting for an action, upon exiting the application and more.
-There are three ways of integrating Interstitial Ads: Exit Ads, Autostitial Ads and standard Interstitial Ads.
+There are three ways of integrating Interstitial Ads:
 **Exit Ads** - show an ad upon exiting your application
 **Autostitial Ads** - show an ad automatically between activities
 **Standard Interstitial Ads** - show an ad at a specific location(s) in your application